spang-lab/urnc/README.md

 ## Documentation

-Documentation for this package is generated using [sphinx](https://www.sphinx-doc.org/en/master/index.html) with [myst_parser](https://myst-parser.readthedocs.io/en/latest/) to auto generate the documentation pages upon pushes to master.
+Documentation for this package is generated automatically upon pushes to main using [sphinx](https://www.sphinx-doc.org/en/master/index.html) with extensions [autodoc](https://www.sphinx-doc.org/en/master/usage/extensions/autodoc.html) and [myst_parser](https://myst-parser.readthedocs.io/en/latest/).
 The relevant commands to generate the documentation pages locally, are listed in the following:

 ```bash
 # Install sphinx and myst-parser (for markdown support)